 “Volcan” Cacao-Cafe homebrew Stout

 The third, and possibly the best batch, in tropical home brewing adventures, almost met its end in the moldy rainy season condition of June.
-The rainy season brings clouds of mold that drift invisibly through the air landing on … Continue reading
+The rainy season brings clouds of mold that drift invisibly through the air landing on everything.
+When I checked the carboy on the last day of the 15-day fermentation, I …

 Our garden grows

 We started planting the garden in late October, 2011- lots of chillies (habanero, jalapeno, arbol, New Mex, serrano and others), various greens, tomatoes, Thai basil, lemongrass, dill, tea tree, sunflowers and a bunch of randoms like purslane and indigo.
-Some … Continue reading
+Some things never sprouted at all, some sprouted and died soon after, and some flourished.
+Holly's …

 Hippy Hop Attack IPA